GabrielSCabrera/Termighty/README.md

 ## Installation
 *Note: Termighty is designed for the Ubuntu 18.04 LTS Gnome terminal*

-In the terminal, run `pip Termighty` to install it
+In the terminal, run `pip install Termighty` to install it

 For more information, consult `Handbook.md`